ceedee666/modern-abap-curriculum/docs/transactional_app.md

 ```

 With this behavior definition, the app should not be working as expected.
 The following figure details
 the elements comprising the rating app so far.
-In the next unit additional behaviour is added to the app.
+In the next unit, additional behaviour is added to the app.

 ![Components of a Managed Transaction App](./imgs/transactional_app/rap_components_managed.drawio.png)

 #### Exercise 3

 One possible improvement to the current functionality of the app is to add mandatory fields.
 When creating a
-rating the fields `Name` and `Email`should be mandatory.
+rating, the fields `Name` and `Email`should be mandatory.
 Furthermore, these fields should not be changeable
-after a rating was created.
-The rationale of this functionality is, that a rating is created automatically once
+after a rating is created.
+The rationale of this functionality is that a rating is created automatically once
 an order is completed and sent to the customer.
 The customer only needs to provide the rating and an optional review.

 With the knowledge from the previous sections, you should be able to implement this requirement now.
 The necessary information